invictus-ir/Microsoft-Extractor-Suite/docs/source/index.rst

   OAuth Permissions                     OAuth is a way of authorizing third-party applications to login into user accounts.
   Inbox Rules                           Inbox rules process messages in the inbox based on conditions and take actions such as moving a message to a specified folder or deleting a message.
   Transport Rules                       Transport rules take action on messages while they're in transit.
-  Azure Active Directory sign-in log    Gets the Azure Active Directory sign-in log.
+  Entra ID sign-in log                  Gets the Entra ID sign-in log.
-  Azure Active Directory Audit Log      Gets the Azure Active Directory audit log.
+  Entra ID Audit Log                    Gets the Entra ID audit log.
   Azure Activity Log                    Gets the Azure Activity log.
   Azure Directory Activity Log          Gets the Azure Directory Activity log
 ===================================== ===========================================================================================================================================================================